 Bitcoin and other cryptocurrencies are speculative investments.
 Bitcoin doesn’t fit within traditional asset allocation models, as it is neither a traditional commodity, such as gold, nor a traditional currency.
 Bitcoin’s dramatic volatility is driven primarily by supply and demand, not inherent value.
 Bitcoin doesn’t have earnings or revenues.
 It doesn’t have a price-to-earnings ratio, price-to-sales ratio, or book value.
 Traditional value metrics don’t apply, so there are no methods for assessing its value that we endorse or find persuasive beyond the trading value.

-Nevertheless, in the 13 years since the underpinnings of Bitcoin were first described,3 the cryptocurrency market has developed beyond an initial experimental phase and continued to mature as a new, unique, and sizable asset class.
+Nevertheless, in the 13 years since the underpinnings of Bitcoin were first described3, the cryptocurrency market has developed beyond an initial experimental phase and continued to mature as a new, unique, and sizable asset class.
 Several institutional investors and corporations have begun to invest in Bitcoin, and some traditional capital-market participants have introduced crypto-market infrastructure services to make it more accessible.
 Some investors believe that if the lack of correlation with other asset classes continues, cryptocurrencies could add diversification to a portfolio.
 These showings of validation and confidence may be self-reinforcing, despite significant outstanding uncertainties around legal, regulatory, and compliance considerations.

-Whether you should invest in cryptocurrencies depends on your goals and preferences as an investor.
+Whether or not you should invest in cryptocurrencies depends on your goals and preferences as an investor.
 We suggest that clients approach it as a speculative investment and consider the high volatility and risks involved.
 For those who already have a diversified portfolio and a long-term investment plan, we see cryptocurrencies as being used primarily for trading purposes outside the traditional portfolio.

 Can I get exposure to cryptocurrencies at Schwab?